 Some terms in the antiques and collectibles world reflect back to the era when the items were produced rather than the way we describe these objects today.
 These names were often gleaned from manufacturer’s catalogs and vintage advertisements when these glass pieces were first recognized as collectibles decades ago.

 As time has passed, the names have become more obsolete but continue to be used in collecting circles.
-The advantage to knowing both old and new names for these things is being able to search for them online if you’re shopping, and, to capitalize on keywords in titles if you’re selling.
+The advantage of knowing both old and new names for these things is being able to search for them online if you’re shopping, and, to capitalize on keywords in titles if you’re selling.
 The glass collecting genre has a number of these terms to learn.

 01 of 07